Dennis4507/multipagewebsite-HTTPS-CloudFront/README.md

 ![alt text](<Bilder/Screenshot (266).png>)

 19. Ensure S3 Bucket Policy Grants CloudFront Access Only and write the OAC Policy that allows CloudFront only to access the S3 Bucket.
+This is to facilitate CI/CD via Github Actions.

 ![alt text](<Bilder/Screenshot (267).png>)